mk4001/Tru-Control/README.md

 ## Overview

-**Tru-Control** is an open-source project designed to extend and simplify access to Truma Combi™ systems by combining existing community work with a modern, native iOS application.
+**Tru-Control** is a project designed to extend and simplify access to Truma Combi™ systems by combining existing community work with a modern, native iOS application.

 The project builds upon the excellent reverse‑engineering effort by **DanielFett**, in particular the `inetbox.py` project: